FhG-IISB-MKI/cleanqrl-docs/docs/advanced_usage/hyperparameter_tuning.md

     tiral = tuner.fit()
 ```

 We use the **tune.Tuner** to perform the hyperparameter search.
-But before we take a look at the hyperparameters, lets see first how to define the resources: In the config files, we have an additional block:
+But before we take a look at the hyperparameters, let's see first how to define the resources.
+In the config files, we have an additional block:

 ```yaml
 # ray tune parameters